 For a layered system, for instance a lipid bilayer, it may be of interest to calculate the PMF of a lipid as function of its distance from the whole bilayer.
 The whole bilayer can be taken as reference group in that case, but it might also be of interest to define the reaction coordinate for the PMF more locally.
-The .mdp option pull-geometry = cylinder does not use all the atoms of the reference group, but instead dynamically only those within a cylinder with radius pull-r1 around the pull vector going through the pull group.
+The .mdp option pull-coord?-geometry = cylinder does not use all the atoms of the reference group, but instead dynamically only those within a cylinder with radius pull-cylinder-r around the pull vector going through the pull group.
 This only works for distances defined in one dimension, and the cylinder is oriented with its long axis along this one dimension.
-A second cylinder can be defined with pull-r0, with a linear switch function that weighs the contribution of atoms between pull-r0 and pull-r1 with distance.
-This smooths the effects of atoms moving in and out of the cylinder (which causes jumps in the pull forces).
+To avoid jumps in the pull force, contributions of atoms are weighted as a function of distance (in addition to the mass weighting):

 6.4.
-The pull code
+The pull code 157